 The objective of the Computer Science Networking Certificate is to help meet the growing need for qualified networking specialists in the Greater New Haven area.
 This Certificate will allow students to focus on the specific knowledge, skills and abilities that have been identified and recommended by the computer industry.
-The graduating student will leave Gateway Community College with three industry-recognized networking certifications: Certified Cisco Network Engineer; Network+; and Novell Certified Network Administrator.
+Upon successful completion, the graduating student will leave Gateway Community College with the ability and knowledge to pass three industry -recognized networking examinations: Certified Cisco Network Engineer; Network+; and Novell Certified Network Administrator.
+For more information, please call the Program Coordinator, Allyson Kinney at (203) 285-2176 or e-mail AKinney@gwcc.commnet.edu